-Figure 7-2 presents all of the 24-hour average PM{2.5} monitoring data recorded in the Lake Macquarie - Wyong region in September 2013.
+Figure 7-2 presents all of the 24-hour average PM{2.5} monitoring data recorded in the Lake Macquarie - Wyong region in September 2014.

-Relative to the Air Quality Index, as shown by the coloured bands in the figure, the data indicate that $PM{2.5}$ levels were very good to good at both locations at all times.
+Relative to the Air Quality Index, as shown by the coloured bands in the figure, the data indicate that PM{2.5} levels were very good at all monitors at all times with the exception of the Wallsend monitor which recorded good levels 11% of the time.

-All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average $PM{2.5}$ advisory reporting standard of $25\mu g/m^3$ in September 2013.
+All data recorded at the Lake Macquarie - Wyong monitoring sites were below the 24-hour average $PM{2.5}$ advisory reporting standard of $25\mu g/m^3$ in September 2014.

-Figure B-3 to Figure B-4 in Appendix B present the 1-hour average PM{2.5} data in graphical form for each individual site.
+Figure B-3 to Figure B-5 in Appendix B present the 1-hour average PM{2.5} data in graphical form for each individual site.
 There is no criterion that applies to 1-hour average PM{2.5} levels and these 1-hour results are not intended to be compared with the PM{2.5} advisory reporting standard.
 It is a normal occurrence, and it is expected that in the normal environment 1-hour average PM{2.5} levels will fluctuate more significantly than 24-hour average PM{2.5} levels.